panel 12 “agriculture”

 This was predictable since the state’s population had just exploded and all these people needed to eat.
 In addition, farmers were finding out what crops did well in the Mediterranean climate and were valuable as exports.

-In 2018 I painted the haying scene and homestead from 1915 photos of the Hunt ranch in Coyote Valley, one of many long-established farms in the area.
+I painted the haying scene and homestead from these photos of the Hunt ranch in Coyote Valley, one of many long-established farms in the area.
 It is appropriate and bittersweet to memorialize it in the mural since the ranch is now under the waters of Lake Mendocino, after construction of the 1958 Coyote Valley Dam.

 Then in 2019 I visited a barn that is very much like it.